tinacms/tina.io/content/blog/gatsby-tina-101.md

 Static site generators like [Gatsby](https://www.gatsbyjs.org/) are a massive win for developers.
 They provide us with automated deployments, faster development cycles, and reduced security burden.

-Despite the technical gains, static sites can have a hampered content editing story.
-Those comfortable with Git and Markdown might edit files directly.
+Despite the technical gains, **static sites can have a hampered content editing story.** Those comfortable with Git and Markdown might edit files directly.
 But content authors need a better solution for editing.

 [TinaCMS](https://tinacms.org/docs/getting-started/introduction) is an _extensible_ toolkit that can help meet these needs.
 Tina allows developers to use formats we love, like Markdown and JSON, while providing a smooth experience for content authors.

 To understand better how Tina works, I decided to add it to an existing site, my [Gatsby starter, _Tyra_](https://github.com/madelyneriksen/gatsby-starter-tyra/).
 What follows is a walkthrough of my process.
-Feel free to use this as a reference for adding TinaCMS to an existing Gatsby site!
+Feel free to _use this as a reference for adding TinaCMS to an existing Gatsby site!_

 > **In a rush?** _Check out the code [on Github](https://github.com/madelyneriksen/gatsby-starter-tyra/tree/feature/add-tyra)_

 ## Getting Started with Tina

 Tina is a non-intrusive library you can use to add editing capabilities to your site.
-All your page generation logic can remain _exactly_ the same, making it easier to 'drop-in' dynamic content editing.
+All your **page generation logic can remain exactly the same**, making it easier to 'drop-in' dynamic content editing.

 There is a collection of plugins you need to install and register with Gatsby to add Tina to your site.
 Let's do that now.